Omperkash/Appium-Automation-Framework/README.md

 # Appium-Automation-Framework
-This is sample test automation project using Appium, Java, TestNG, Maven
+This is sample test automation project using Appium java client,Selenium Java, TestNG, Maven